The Autumn Budget is a triple whammy for UK companies

 Compounding this impact is that there are very few levers that employers can now pull to seek to mitigate these cost increases – although maximising the use of salary sacrifice may be one.

-Offering some comfort for qualifying smaller businesses is the increase in the Employment Allowance, which will allow them to reduce their annual Employer NIC bill by £10,500, up from £5,000.
+Offering some comfort for qualifying businesses is the increase in the Employment Allowance, which will allow them to reduce their annual Employer NIC bill by £10,500, up from £5,000.

 The news follows hot on the heels of the government’s recently announced employment rights reforms which it has been estimated will cost businesses up to £5bn a year with the impact concentrated on low-paying sectors such as hospitality.